build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

     // 1.
 Wrap any raw TCP data it receives from a TCP client as payload of a new
     //    Ockam Routing Message.
 This Ockam Routing Message will have its onward_route
     //    be set to the route to a TCP Transport Outlet.
 This route_to_outlet is provided as
-    //    the 2nd argument of the create_inlet() function.
+    //    the second argument of the create_inlet() function.
     //
     // 2.
 Unwrap the payload of any Ockam Routing Message it receives back from the Outlet
     //    and send it as raw TCP data to q connected TCP client.